leonidg/gitdoc/Git.md

   As you can see, the first part of the argument to the `git config` command (after the `--global`) is the "section" (`core` or `color`) and subsection (`editor` and `ui`), separated by a period.
 The second is the value (`nano` or `auto`).
 As you might imagine, there are plenty more sections and subsections.
 For example, it turns out that the `ui` subsection is really just a catch-all: you can also set the different subsections (`color.branch`, `color.diff`, etc.) individually.

+  We won't actually get to see the colors in action for a little bit, but trust me, it makes using Git a lot easier.

 3. 	**Name and email:** You should set your name and email.
 Again, all this will do is set it in the `~/.gitconfig` file: it won't send them to anyone to spam you.
 The reason this is worth doing is because Git will use it to save your documents under your identity.
 When you share anything with others, your identity is preserved.

   ```